 - And of all of these, what is necessary is a pelvis big enough to accommodate the baby's extra head size.

 - A woman who uses active birthing techniques; vertical positions, moves spontaneously and instinctively or with specific techniques from Spinning Babies and other good advice.

-So, some posterior babies will need help getting born, some posterior babies are born easily (easy being a relative term).
+Overall, some posterior babies will need help getting born, while some posterior babies are born easily (easy being a relative term).